Employer Advice on Supporting Employee Mental Health in the Workplace

 Follow up with the employee to assess the impact of the steps taken on their performance and general well-being.

-What other best practices should I follow to create awareness about good mental health in my workplace?
+What other best practices should I follow to create awareness about good mental health at work?

 We advise that you: